selsmie/space_launch/README.md

 Display specific details along with a map display (using Leaflet).
 Integrate Google Charts for additional library exposure.

-Install node modules using npm install.
+Install node modules using `npm install`.

-Start the app using non run serve.
+Start the app using `npm run serve`.